donno2048/snake/README.md

 ```
 </details>

-You can add `32` bytes and add a score by using `git apply snake.diff`
+You can add `32` bytes and add a score by using uncommenting the commented lines in _snake.asm_